manish87sharma/Git-Learnings/notes.md

   ```
  ### git stash
  - to save uncommitted work like switching between branches
+ - by default, git only stashes changes and file that are already **tracked**
   ```console
   # add things to stash
   > git stash